 Why Do Small Cavities Need to Be Filled?

 Once tooth decay breaks through the enamel, the damage cannot be reversed.
 This is why cavities of all sizes must be filled, even small ones.
-The smaller the cavity that gets filled, the more of the natural tooth can be preserved.
+The smaller the cavity that gets filled, the larger the portion of the natural tooth that can be preserved.
+So if your dentist spots a cavity, it’s best to have it filled sooner rather than later to prevent the cavity from growing in size.

 If you notice any signs of a cavity, call our office so we can fill it before it grows larger.
 Symptoms of cavities include: